watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/genesys/README.md

         ngrok http http://localhost:3000
         ```

-    **Implementation Notes:**

-    There are two flags in [`genesysServiceDesk.ts`](../../serviceDesks/genesys/genesysServiceDesk.ts) that control advanced features such as agent availability and authenticated chat.
-    - `OAUTH_API_CALLS_ENABLED`: Default is `false`.
-When set to `true`, any Genesys API calls that require OAuth tokens for authentication will be enabled.
-Currently, only agent availability uses this flag.
-    - `AUTHENTICATED_CHAT_ENABLED`: Default is `false`.
-When set to `true`, JWT tokens will be used to authenticate chat users.

 1. Go to the project root directory and edit the `.env` file.
       - Update the `SERVICE_DESK_CLASS` variable to `GenesysServiceDesk`.
       - Add `SERVER_BASE_URL` variable to where your middleware is deployed (For local development, if you used `ngrok` to create your public URL, this looks like `https://<some-hash>.ngrok.io`).